Matucana madisoniorum (Hutchison) G.D. Rowley

 The attractive flowers are bright orange-red, up to 8 inches (10 cm) long, and up to 1.4 inches (3.5 cm) in diameter.
 The buds start as little white or grey furry balls.
 This cactus blooms more than once in several flushes throughout the summer.

 Matucana madisoniorum is native to Peru.
 It grows at low altitudes near the edge of the Amazon rainforest.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Matucana must be grown in a very porous and draining soil.
-It can be composed largely by sand, lapilli and gravel.
-To encourage the development of a dense network of spine, the quality of the nutrients in the substrate is very important.
-The soil must be rich in potassium, poor in nitrogen.
-Since the roots are very delicate and subject to rot, the soil should be kept as dry as possible: do not forget that in their natural environment these plants grow in steep and inaccessible places… – See more at: How to Grow and Care for Matucana.
+Matucana must be grown in very porous and draining soil.
+It can be mainly composed of sand, lapilli, and gravel.
+The substrate's quality is very important to encourage the development of a dense network of spines.
+The soil must be rich in potassium and poor in nitrogen.
+Since the roots are very delicate and subject to rot, the soil should be kept as dry as possible.
+Do not forget that these plants grow in steep and inaccessible places in their natural environment.

 Learn more at How to Grow and Care for Matucana.

 - Back to genus Matucana

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus